Skip to content

 });

-The snippet above is TypeScript for readability, but the deployed worker reference is Go: agents/go-worker/main.go runs the same token → protected-call shape on the Go SDK (github.com/spawnly/sdk-go).
+The snippet above is TypeScript, but the same token → protected-call shape is available in Go on the Go SDK (github.com/spawnly/sdk-go, sdks/go).
 Its AuthenticatedClient attaches the Bearer token and X-Tenant-ID for you, so the core is just:

 tc := spawnly.NewTokenClient()